digiz3d/voilasnap-api/README.md

 `POST /messages` send a message to 1 or more
 `GET /messages` get messages
-`GET /messages/:id` read one-time message
+`DELETE /messages/:id` mark message as read and possibly stored on client `GET /messages/:id` read one-time message

 ### for later maybe if we want multiple people conversations